 Abt Leads USAID’s Integrated Health Program in the DRC

-Despite progress in health indicators, the Democratic Republic of Congo (DRC) remains among the lowest-ranked countries in health outcomes, such as maternal and neonatal mortality and vaccination coverage.
+Despite progress in health indicators, the Democratic Republic of Congo (DRC) remains among the lowest-ranked countries in health outcomes such as maternal and neonatal mortality and vaccination coverage.
 Root causes include fiscal and capacity constraints, armed conflicts, gender and cultural norms, and structural barriers, including distances to health facilities and limited transportation options.
-Aggravating these constraints, new provinces were created without systems, structures or staff to operate effectively.
+Aggravating these constraints, new provinces were created in 2015 without the systems, structures, or staff to operate effectively.

-Abt will provide programmatic, technical and operational support and capacity building to government units and civil society organizations to reach the DRC’s vulnerable populations.
-The goal: create an integrated health program that improves health systems, service-delivery capacity and service quality.
-In nine provinces, the program will target facilities and community-level primary health care platforms—including provincial administrative authorities and local organizations—while encouraging innovation in processes, technology and clinical services.
+Abt Associates is providing programmatic, technical, and operational support and capacity building to the government and civil society organizations to reach vulnerable populations in nine target provinces.
+The goal: improve health systems, service delivery capacity, and service quality.
+The USAID Integrated Health Program targets provincial authorities, facilities, and community-level primary health care platforms while encouraging innovation in processes, technology, and clinical services.

 The USAID Integrated Health Program works with DRC counterparts to improve health results by enhancing the quality and volume of health services and improving the health-seeking behavior of target populations.
 After a year and a half, the project has made progress in key health areas, including:

 - Prenatal visits for almost 1.9 million pregnant women

 - 1.2 million new users of modern family planning methods